20 Real Estate Business Cards (+ Examples & Templates)

 Best Places to Buy Real Estate Business Cards

-The cost of real estate business cards generally ranges from $20 to $40 for 250 cards.
-However, the actual cost varies based on a number of factors, including how many you purchase, special shapes, features, die-cutting, and finishes, such as paper weight, specialty ink, gloss vs matte, and so on.
+Realtor business cards generally range from $20 to $40 for 250 cards.
+However, the actual cost varies on several factors, including how many you purchase, special shapes, features, die-cutting, and finishes, such as paper weight, specialty ink, and gloss vs matte.

-Here are some of the best places to buy real estate business cards:
+Here are some of the best places to buy business cards:

 Company | |||